quickbrownfox/twitter-convowall/README.md

 # Themes

 Several example themes are included.
-The Keynote theme is designed to match the look of [http://www.apple.com/iwork/keynote/](Keynote), and has a slot for a custom logo and rotating messages.
+The Keynote theme is designed to match the look of [Apple's Keynote application](http://www.apple.com/iwork/keynote/), and has a slot for a custom logo and rotating messages.
 The Photo theme displays several Twitter photo services as Polaroid-style thumbnails.

 Each theme is defined using Javascript, CSS, and [Embedded Javascript](http://embeddedjs.com/) templates.
 Themes consist of these files: